APEGA’s Mentoring Program: Connecting to Grow

 Making a meaningful connection

-Sometimes matches don’t quite fit, so the mentoring team has created an option called the “graceful exit,” enabling the mentor or mentee to end the match at any time, no explanation necessary.
+Sometimes matches don’t quite fit, so the Career Development team has created an option called the “graceful exit,” enabling the mentor or mentee to end the match at any time, no explanation necessary.
 Matched pairs can informally continue their relationship on their own terms for as long as they’d like.

-“Mentoring is really integrating lifelong learning into the networks that you form—it’s about being engaged and talking about things attuned to your goals,” explains Conway.
-It’s about all engineering and geoscience professionals helping each other navigate the industry with career advice and support, he furthers.
+According to APEGA's Career Development team, mentoring is integrating lifelong learning into the networks you form—it’s about being engaged and talking about things attuned to your goals.
+It’s about engineering and geoscience professionals helping each other navigate the industry with career advice and support.
+The team furthers that it's critical and crucial to have safe conversations about work, and a mentor can provide new perspectives and support.